jlvargasme/jlvargasme.github.io/4-fun_facts.md

 #####  Chinese

-A recent project has been to learn Chinese.
-I am currently studying via Duolingo.
+A recent project is to learn Chinese.
+I am currently studying it on Duolingo.

 ## Falling from the Sky